San Blas Islands, Panama: An Unplugged Tropical Escape

 Breakfast was unremarkable and consisted of fried dough with processed American cheese singles and fried eggs.
 Some guests dipped their fried dough in Hershey’s chocolate syrup and sugar to make it more edible.
 I skipped breakfast altogether and gladly shared my portion with anyone who needed a few extra bites.

+Don't forget to bring snacks!
 Brad and I packed two large bags of chips, squeezable fruit pouches, granola bars, electrolyte drinks, spiced rum, and trail mix.
-My only regret was not bringing along a few apples and oranges.
-A jar of peanut butter would've been another healthy snack option.
+My only regret was forgetting some fruit, such as apples or oranges.
+A jar of peanut butter would've been another healthy option.
+Consider making room in your luggage for marshmallows, chocolate bars, and graham crackers.
+Assembling a round of s'mores would be a fun addition to any beach bonfire and the perfect icebreaker.
+Nothing brings people together like yummy desserts!

 Activities & Excursions

-I firmly believe your number #1 priority should be relaxing!
+I firmly believe your top priority in the San Blas Islands should be relaxing.
 Channel your inner beach bum with a good book, refreshing swim, or nap in a swaying hammock.
 Feel the sun and sand on your skin as you listen to rustling palms and crashing waves.
+Rejuvenate your mind and breathe in the salty air as you look out toward the horizon.
+You're on island time!

 There are plenty of activities if you need to mix it up.
-Play a round of volleyball, snorkel to discover wildlife, cruise around on a stand up paddle board, or share travel stories beneath the stars.
+Play a round of volleyball, snorkel to discover marine life, cruise around on a stand up paddle board, or share travel stories beneath the glistening stars.
+Each island has its own unique vibe and atmosphere.
+Brad and I fell in love with Anmardub Island (second night) where we camped on the beach and bonded with new friends.
+Our group didn't have to share the easygoing island with anybody else.
+Guanidup Island (first night) and Ina Island (third night) felt a tad overdeveloped, but beautiful nonetheless.

-On Day 2 we spent a sunny afternoon on Pelicano Island hanging out with drinks, eating Snickers candy bars, and soaking in the tranquil ocean.
-Sharing the San Blas Islands with these amazing people from all over of the world really made the trip fantastic!
+On Day 2 we spent a sunny afternoon at Pelicano Island by hanging out with drinks, eating Snickers candy bars, and soaking in the tranquil ocean.
+Sharing the San Blas Islands with amazing people from all over of the world really made the trip fantastic!
+After three rushed and early mornings shuffling around to different islands, Brad and I opted to skip the Day 3 excursions to the Guna Village and Saiba Waterfall.
+Alternatively, we sunbathed on the beach, sipped a couple of fruit juices, and walked around Ina Island.

 Packing Tips

 Less is more in the San Blas Islands!
-Brad and I each brought a 15L backpack to hold our clothes, electronics, and hygiene supplies.
+Brad and I brought two 15L backpacks to hold our clothes, electronics, and hygiene supplies.
 We stuffed all of our snacks and beverages into a 20L duffle bag.
+Prioritize swimsuits and athletic clothing to stay comfortable in the sticky climate.
+Leave any makeup and fancy outfits behind.
+A hat and pair of sunglasses are a must!
+I packed the following items:

 |